Cenkyyy/bachelor-thesis/game_design.md

 - The player must occasionally look around and make sure the area is clear before committing to longer mining sessions.
 - If enemies appear, the player should interrupt mining, deal with the threat, and then continue.

-This keeps mining integrated into the survival loop instead of being a completely separate, risk free activity.

-By connecting mining visually to magic (floating tools), logically to crafting (resource flow) and mechanically to risk management (time spent in dangerous areas), the game maintains coherence between the wizard fantasy and the standard survival sandbox mechanics.

 ---